thetrung/fxhash-pfp-pixel/README.md

 For each layer your project will have, generate a new directory with a name like this: `order-name`.
 For example: `00-base`, `01-skin`, `02-eyes`, and so on.
 This determines the order your layers will be "stacked" in, with `00` being all the way in the bottom of the stack, `01` on top of that, and so on.

-If you don't want certain layers to show up in the attribute list on fxhash, add `hide` after the order, for example `00-hide-base`.

 Then, in those directories, add your layer variations with a preset name, including chances, like this: `chance-name`.
 Here are some examples: `5-blue`, `15-red`, `1-orange`.
 The chances do *not* need to add up to 100, they are just relative to each other.
 A chance of `5` is half as likely to appear as a chance of `10`, but five times as likely as a chance of `1`, for example.

 **Important:**